stuboydl/unibasic/README.md

 ##Credits

-Thanks for the original work done by Jacob Bennett and Travis Mallek to get this far.
+Thanks for the original work done by Jacob Bennett and Travis Mallek to get to 0.0.1.

 https://github.com/JacobBennett/sublime-pickbasic